Learn something new every day More Info... by email

 Amaranth and quinoa are both grain-like super foods that are high in protein and other nutrients.
 They are very similar in taste, and both can be prepared and served much like rice.
 There are several key differences between amaranth and quinoa, however, including nutrient content, ideal growth conditions, and some preparation techniques.

 From a nutritional perspective, both amaranth and quinoa are vastly superior to other common grains such as wheat or rice, but they differ in the types of nutrients they provide.
-At around 8 to 9 grams per serving, both are high in protein.
-Quinoa, however, contains complete protein, while amaranth's protein is incomplete.
-This means that amaranth does not contain all of the amino acids that humans need, and so it must be supplemented with other protein sources.
+At around 8 to 9 grams per serving, both are high in protein, and both contain complete proteins.

 Amaranth and quinoa also have different amounts of vitamins and minerals.
 Quinoa is higher in vitamins, containing 19% of the daily recommended value (DRV) of folate and approximately 10% of vitamins B1, B2 and B6 for a single serving.
 A serving of amaranth contains about 14% DRV of folate and 14% DRV of B6, but not a significant amount of other vitamins.
 Amaranth, however, has a greater amount of healthy minerals, with 100% DRV of manganese and more than 25% DRV of phosphorus, magnesium and iron.
 Quinoa has approximately 50% DRV of manganese and appreciable amounts of iron, copper and zinc.